victor73/screenshooter/README.md

 ### useragent

-THe useragent to use when requesting the webpage.
+The useragent to use when requesting the webpage.
 Some websites behave differently with different browsers/clients.
 This allows the developer to have fine control of that.